 The Facebook White Screen of Death – a Workaround

 Having experienced the White Screen of Death on Facebook for a second time recently, I thought I’d blog some preventative measures that might be useful should it affect you.
+This is not intended as a slight against Facebook or any other company – just something to help others who may find themselves in this situation.

 I trawled the web for days looking for and trying out fixes, nothing worked…